Imtiaz3612/osproject/README.md

 semaphore.
 She releases her chopsticks by executing the signal() operation on the appropriate semaphores.
 ALGORITHM FOR OUR CODE
--Define the number of philosophers
+>-Define the number of philosophers
--Declare one thread per philosopher
+>-Declare one thread per philosopher
--Declare one mutex(represent chopsticks) per philosopher -When a philosopher is hungry
+>-Declare one mutex(represent chopsticks) per philosopher
+>-When a philosopher is hungry
--See if chopsticks on both sides are free
+>-See if chopsticks on both sides are free
-  -acquire chopsticks
+>  -acquire chopsticks
- -eat
+> -eat
--restore the chopsticks
+> -restore the chopsticks
--If chopsticks aren’t free
+> -If chopsticks aren’t free
--wait till they’re available
+> -wait till they’re available
-- repeat endlessly
+> - repeat endlessly